bitcoin-sv/bitcoin-sv/doc/build-unix.md

 ## Building using a pre-built docker image

-Docker images containing all the required tools, build dependencies and Bitcoin SV node source code are available [here](https://hub.docker.com/r/bitcoinsv/bitcoin-sv-src/).
+Docker images containing all the required tools, build dependencies and Final Bitcoin node source code are available [here](https://hub.docker.com/r/finalbitcoin/final-bitcoin-src/).

 Pre-built images are available for Debian, Ubuntu and Centos.